 This is one of my favorite fundraising emails to write in December.
 It serves a couple of important functions in fundraising: It reflects on your impact over the last year and casts an inspiring vision of what’s to come.
-And in 2020, during this year where so much has felt difficult and challenging, this kind of email can help you pivot your messaging from “crisis” to... some form of optimism.
+And in difficult or challenging years, this kind of email can help you pivot your messaging from “crisis” to... some form of optimism.

 Here’s an example from an email I wrote back in 2015.

 2015 is coming to an end, but sexual assaults in our city are not.
 Today, we want to ask for your commitment to support women who have been sexually assaulted.